transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

 of all journals allow preprints in some way, in the Humanities only 45% do.
-The sciences in general tend towards allowing preprints only on first submission while the social sciences predominantly have no clear policy on which version of a preprint is allowed.
+The natural sciences in general tend towards allowing preprints only on first submission while the social sciences predominantly have no clear policy on which version of a preprint is allowed.
-The humanities and also journal from business, economics and management generally have either no preprint policy at all or are more diverse in regard to preprint version, often allowing preprints after peer review, which is a lot less common in the sciences.
+The humanities and also journals from business, economics and management generally have either no preprint policy at all or are more diverse in regard to preprint version, often allowing preprints after peer review, which is a lot less common in the natural sciences.